OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 The Android documentation provides an example of how SSL validation can be customized within the app's code (in order to implement pinning) in the [Unknown CA implementation document](https://developer.android.com/training/articles/security-ssl.html#UnknownCa).
 However, implementing pinning validation from scratch should be avoided, as implementation mistakes are extremely likely and usually lead to severe vulnerabilities.

-Lastly, if you want to validate whether the pinning is succesfull, please follow instructions from the Mobile Security Testing Guide its [ntroduction into testing network communication](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04f-Testing-Network-Communication.md#testing-network-communication) and the [Android specific network testing](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05g-Testing-Network-Communication.md#android-network-apis).
+Lastly, if you want to validate whether the pinning is succesfull, please follow instructions from the Mobile Security Testing Guide's [ntroduction into testing network communication](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x04f-Testing-Network-Communication.md#testing-network-communication) and the [Android specific network testing](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x05g-Testing-Network-Communication.md#android-network-apis).

 ## iOS